tanchaowen84/voice-clone/README.md

 # MkSaaS

-Make AI SaaS in days, simply and effortlessly.
+Make AI SaaS in a weekend.

-MkSaaS is a complete Next.js boilerplate for building AI SaaS websites.
-Make money from day one with our battle-tested stack and built-in monetization features.
+The complete Next.js boilerplate for building profitable SaaS, with auth, payments, i18n, newsletter, dashboard, blog, docs, blocks, themes, SEO and more.

 ## Author